J’aime Les Belges: An American Girl’s Day in Brussels

 Brussels is famous for beer and chocolate.
 I’ve never been much of a “beer girl,” so I’m going to focus on the chocolate.
 Not everyone loves chocolate, but personally, it’s gotten me through many dreary work afternoons, a few breakups, and some long study sessions.
 I was sure I wanted to bring home some Belgian chocolate for my family, so I did some research.
 Here’s what I learned about that dreamy substance during my day in the chocolate capital of the world.

-While Godiva comes top of mind for most people when they think about Belgian chocolate, that doesn’t necessarily mean it’s the best.
+While Godiva comes to mind for most people when they think about Belgian chocolate, that doesn’t necessarily mean it’s the best.
 If you want the entire “experience” just as much as you want the chocolate, then Pierre Marcolini is the shop for you.
 If Godiva is the “Coach” of chocolate stores, Pierre Marcolini is the “Chanel.”
 The chocolates are like gems under glass cases, and the sales team is dressed to the nines.
 Marcolini is known as the man who reinvented Belgian chocolate by creating innovative flavors made from Cuban and Madagascan cocoa beans.
 They treat each customer with the utmost respect, and charge around $10 for a chocolate bar.

 Pierre Marcolini is a two-story building with all the grandeur of the Louis Vuitton store on the Champs Elysees, but while in Brussels be sure to take the time to visit a smaller, less flashy chocolate shop.
 Nothing really beats sampling chocolate while listening to the insights of the staff that actually made the piece by hand.
 For that experience, check out La Belgique Gourmande.